-We believe that Quality First Teaching will ensure high quality outcomes for students, so it is essential that students with SEND have access to the same high quality teaching as everyone else in the school.
+As per current educational research, Quality First Teaching will support students in making good progress.
+It is essential that students with SEND have access to the same high quality teaching as everyone else in the school.

 It also means that we will work really hard with young people with SEND to put in place extra provisions to ensure the best possible outcomes for them, and to remove any barriers to learning that they may be facing.
-These may include barriers related to the child themselves, and also those in the learning environment.
+These may include barriers related to the child's own needs and also those in their learning environment.

 Our school's approach is that "Every teacher is a teacher of SEND".
-There are regular opportunities for whole school SEND training delivered in the school along with specific meetings and training on specific and individual needs are delivered to targeted members of staff to have high impact.
-Staff are also encouraged to complete ongoing continual professional development of SEN.
+There are regular opportunities for whole school SEND training delivered in the school along with a published programme of meetings and training on specific and individual needs.
+There is a fortnightly briefing from the SENDCo to all staff on meeting needs, with specific guidance given.